The benefit of raising your developer has many variables, but understanding when and why to do this is important before actually attempting it.

 Raising Your Developer

-Once you are familiar with how your gloss processes and the above 3 things are checked ok, you are in good shape to try raising that developer.
+Once you are familiar with how your gloss processes and the above 3 things checked out ok, you are in good shape to try raising that developer!

 What does it do?

 Raising the developer intensifies the tone of a gloss without having to drop a level.
-Most times, when we need to knock out more warmth or need a brighter warmth, we would drop the level to get more pigment.
-When you raise just the developer, it keeps things extra bright and that tone pops even more.
+Most times, when we need to knock out more warmth or need a brighter warmth we would drop the level to get more pigment.
+When you raise just the developer it keeps things extra bright and that tone pops even more.
+This is not to be confused with glossing at a higher level than the actual lift.
+Always make sure you are at least glossing on level.

 Keep in mind this is a subtle change in developer.
-I don’t ever advise glossing with a developer over 15 volume.
+Glossing with developer above a volume 15 is not necessary.
 This would cause too quick of a deposit and can be aggressive on freshly lightened hair.
+Developer in itself can still be damaging.
+Acidity (like lemon juice) will cause issues on fragile hair.

 Raising the developer is great for just about any situation except when looking to keep things deeper or when trying to erase any sort of lines.
-Techniques like melting or smudging would require keeping that developer as low as possible.
+Techniques like melting, lowlighting or smudging would require keeping that developer as low as possible.

-My favorite combination?
-Redken shades eq with Wella color touch 13 volume.
+A favorite combination?
+Redken Shades EQ with Wella Color Touch 13 volume.